 Sole Proprietorship are subject to patent tax in case they perform activities and services listed in the Local Taxes and Fees Act.
 Such are, for example, restaurants, carpentry services, tailoring services, barber and hairdressing services, auto repair and auto paint services, etc. If they do not carry out a patent activity, Sole Proprietorship are subject to a profit tax of 15%.

 Unlike Sole Proprietorship, when you register a company in Bulgaria of the type SP.
 Ltd. and Ltd., traders are not subject to patent tax.
 The amount of income tax for them is 10%.
 However, they have a dividend tax of 5%.
 It is due after a decision has been taken by the owner(s) of the capital to distribute profits in the form of dividends.

 The Sole Proprietorship is insured as a self-insured person.
 At the end of each calendar year, the Sole Proprietorship equals and provides social insurance contributions on the basis of gross profit.The situation is different when it comes to the owner of SP.
 Ltd/partners in Ltd. Social insurance is done on one of the following grounds – as self-insured persons or as persons working on a management contract.
 They don’t equalize here, and they don’t get insurance.

 It`s just a glimpse over the different forms of company registration and far from the complete and detailed information.
 Each individual form of commercial company has its specifics, advantages and disadvantages.

-In case you have any specific questions and queries or have decided to entrust the company registration task and its service to specialists with years of experience in the field, do not hesitate: CONTACT US.
-With us you will find a reliable partner in your business.
+In case you have any specific questions and queries, have decided to entrust the company registration task and its service to specialists with years of experience in the field, do not hesitate.
+Contact T&G Consulting and you will find a reliable partner in your business.